How to Prevent Out of Stock Status

 That’s not to say they’re pointless.
 They’re a valuable baseline of what to expect if done correctly.
 There’s a ton of material, even software, out there to help you better forecast, but here are some of the basics:

-History — Sales history is, above all else, the best indication of what to expect.
-Quarter over quarter or year over year, past performance and growth provides the best indication of future performance.
+History – Sales history is, above all else, the best indication of what to expect.
+Quarter over quarter or year over year, past performance and growth provide the best indication of future performance.
 As you sell over time, purchase patterns should reveal themselves.

 Monitor the market — That said, your sales history should keep the present and future in mind as well.
 Keep tabs on your market’s trends, whether it’s your product’s market or ecommerce as a whole.
 Research potential disruptions, and pay close attention to the news.